Skip to main content

 Written by Jack

-Updated over a week ago
+Updated over 3 months ago

-2. Enter your email address, which should contain a domain you have previously configured for SSO, and click Sign In.
+3. Enter your email address, which should contain a domain you have previously configured for SSO, and click Sign In.

-• Make sure you have configured a domain and associated it with an identity provider in the Single Sign-on area in Admin.
+• Make sure you have configured a domain and associated it with an identity provider in the Single Sign-On area in Admin.

 • Make sure the identity provider is showing as In Use.
 If not, this indicates that it has not been linked to a domain yet.